mklimczak93/mklimczak93/README.md

 # Magdalena Klimczak

-A dedicated Front-End Developer with 1 year of professional experience, currently working with Angular and experienced in developing responsive and visually engaging web solutions.
-Previously an architect with extensive experience in interdisciplinary, multicultural teams, I bring a unique blend of technical precision and creative problem-solving to the tech industry.
-Transitioning into web development through self-driven learning, I have completed numerous online courses and personal projects across diverse stacks, including React with Node.js or Firebase, Python with Django, and Angular.
-Passionate about creating not only functional but also visually engaging web solutions, I enjoy experimenting with CSS and animation tools like GSAP to enhance user experiences.
+A dedicated Full-Stack Developer skilled in building scalable, responsive, and visually engaging web applications.
+Proficient in modern JavaScript frameworks like Angular and React, with experience in Node.js and Django for backend development.
+Previously an architect in interdisciplinary teams, I bring technical precision and creative problem-solving to tech.
+Transitioning into web development, I’ve completed various projects across diverse stacks, including React with Node.js or Firebase, Python with Django, and Angular with Supabase.
+Passionate about seamless end-to-end solutions, I enjoy optimizing performance and enhancing user experiences with CSS and animation tools like GSAP.

 # Skills
 - JavaScript, TypeScript,